Healthy Homes Assessment Hongoeka

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords now have to ensure that their Hongoeka rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties must be fully in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+The landlords are now required to make sure that their Hongoeka rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rental properties are required to be completely certified by 1 July 2024.

-We will evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager of the work required. requirements to be done and offer an evaluation report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of the work that needs to be completed and offer an assessment report that includes all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthy homes connected fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthy homes relevant fines.

 Call Now (04) 280 6777